titanscouting/titanscouting.github.io/analysis/data_analysis/(1) Getting Started.md

 `pymongo.errors.ConfigurationError: Empty host (or extra comma in host list).`

 don't worry, you may have just not configured the application correctly, but would otherwise work.
-Refer to [link]() to learn how to configure data-analysis.
+Refer to [the documentation](https://titanscouting.github.io/analysis/data_analysis/Config) to learn how to configure data-analysis.